-This is not a friendly advice.
-Either your friend wants to earn brokerage out of your risk or he’s also not that equipped with knowledge to advise you on financial matters.
-Stock market is one of the most risky asset classes at least for short term where you can earn or lose the fortune.
-But even if you want to stay invested for long term and you are comfortable in paying the EMIs then also I would not advise you to enter this investment by taking Loan.
-No one can guarantee you returns in stock market.
-Personal Loan is among the costliest Loan available as bank doesn’t ask for any security or collateral along with it.
-It’s Interest rate varies from 16%-20%p.a.
-As there’s no guarantee in Stock market so it’s very risky to take loan and invest.
-Moreover there’s a condition attached with personal Loan that this money should not be used for Stock market Transactions.
+This is not friendly advice.
+Either your friend wants to earn brokerage out of your risk or he’s also not that equipped with the knowledge to advise you on financial matters.
+The stock market is one of the riskiest asset classes at least for the short term where you can earn or lose the fortune.
+But even if you want to stay invested for the long term and you are comfortable in paying the EMIs then also I would not advise you to enter this investment by taking Loan.
+No one can guarantee you returns in the stock market.
+A personal loan is among the costliest Loan available as the bank doesn’t ask for any security or collateral along with it.
+Its Interest rate varies from 16%-20%p.a.
+As there’s no guarantee in the Stock market so it’s very risky to take a loan and invest.
+Moreover, there’s a condition attached with a personal Loan that this money should not be used for Stock market Transactions.
 I advise you to start a SIP in Equity Diversified Mutual Funds with the amount you are comfortable paying as Loan EMIs.
-This will help you in building up the corpus and also satisfies your desire to enter into stock market.
+This will help you in building up the corpus and also satisfies your desire to enter into the stock market.

 Company Fixed Deposits

-Question: I want to invest in company fixed deposits which are safe and good to invest with fairly good return.
+Question: I want to invest in company fixed deposits which are safe and good to invest with fairly good returns.
 May I request your good self to suggest the name of safe company for investment?
-Period of investment is 3 year.
+The period of investment is 3 years.

 There’s no company which I can call as safe.
 Fixed deposits are unsecured loans that companies procure from general Public.
 If a company defaults and goes bankrupt, fixed deposit investors will be paid second last i.e before Equity Investors.
 But still you can check those companies which have good rating by credit rating agencies.
 Rating does not make company deposits safe but at least it helps in gaining confidence on the soundness of repayment capacity.
 There are some Government companies also which issues FDs.
 You can consider those also.